sjtower/super-lunk-world/room_ideas.md

 1. SHotgun jump?

 ##Jungle / Volcana - prefer traps/enemies of these two levels
+1. avoid elevators coming directly down on you
+1. look at magma man drop on TNT room - REMOVE
+1. hard tall room - look at or keep !hard
+1. have to pick up torch the right way or go boom
+1. force lavamader to shoot lava at you and far away bushes

 1. ~~Climbing puzzles with trees~~
 1. ~~trap gauntlet - path~~
 1. ~~kill imp, drop magma man on falling platform~~